-The Exercise Science major is broad-based and nationally recognized.
-Students gain practical experience in well-equipped exercise physiology, biomechanics and psychology of physical activity labs.
+Illinois State’s nationally recognized Exercise Science major studies the science of movement.
+Our well-equipped labs give students practical experience in exercise physiology, biomechanics, and the psychology of physical activity.
 The major prepares students for certification by organizations such as the American College of Sports Medicine.

 Point of Pride

 More than 95 percent of students in the School of Kinesiology and Recreation pass their respective certification exams on the first attempt following graduation.

 Exercise Science covers a diverse range of topics related to human movement, such as:

 - The way different movements and fitness programs affect the body and its ability to exercise

 - How different forces can apply to sports performance, injury prevention, and rehabilitation